Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This Berry Almond Cake with Greek Yogurt Frosting is made with almond flour and Greek yogurt for a dessert that is gluten-free and grain-free.
-When paired with the delicious yogurt frosting, it’s a lightened up cake recipe you can feel good about eating.
+This Berry Almond Flour Greek Yogurt Cake is a light and fluffy gluten-free and grain-free dessert.
+When paired with the delicious yogurt frosting, it’s a lightened up cake you can feel good about eating.
 Serve it at parties, or as a satisfying dessert!

-Overhead image of flourless almond cake with yogurt berry frosting and fresh berries.
+Overhead image of flourless almond cake dressed with yogurt frosting, fresh berries, and edible flowers. this for later

 Berry Delicious Almond Cake

 Do you ever get moments of baking inspiration?
 For me, they happen about once or twice a year.
 This year, the result was this beautiful and bright almond cake!
-In all honesty, I am not much of a baker.
-Instead, I’m more of a no-baker or maybe a bowl maker?
-However, once in a while I get an itch to make or should I say bake something pretty like my Naked Almond Flour Chocolate Cake, this Earl Grey Tea Loaf Cake, and a Chocolate Christmas Cake, but I don’t just follow the traditional recipes!
-Instead, I do my darndest to make my sweets healthy(ish) and, of course, always gluten-free.
+Once in a while I get an itch to make or should I say bake something pretty like my Naked Almond Flour Chocolate Cake, this Earl Grey Tea Loaf Cake, and a Chocolate Christmas Cake.

 Overhead view of ingredients for almond cake with yogurt frosting on silver baking sheet.